+4 Schedule 1 cl.
+2 of this Act had not come into operation when it was deleted by the Statutes (Repeals and Minor Amendments) Act 2011 s.
+11.

-On the date as at which this compilation was prepared, the Commissioner for Children and Young People Act 2006 Sch.
+5 On the date as at which this reprint was prepared, the Commissioner for Children and Young People Act 2006 Sch.
 1 cl.
 3 had not come into operation.
 It reads as follows:

 Schedule 1 — Consequential amendments